Our Remote Robot App is Cutting Time to Market for Life-Saving Drug Treatments

 With the successful completion of our remote app project, we provided our client with a number of direct and measurable business outcomes.
 Our work was especially important from an operations and efficiency perspective as it enabled the client to queue up more experiments and push higher throughput without more people.
 This, in turn, freed up more time for innovation and experimentation.

 Our remote app project has also opened us up to additional collaboration opportunities.
-During the second phase of this project, the client would like to solve some bottlenecks in the drug discovery and testing workflow, including working with lists and developing automation features to identify exactly what compounds to pull in order to produce the drug tests.
+During the second phase of this project, the client would like to solve some bottlenecks in the drug discovery automation and testing workflow, including working with lists and developing laboratory automation software features to identify exactly what compounds to pull in order to produce the drug tests.
 This phase will provide an important foundation for storing and visualizing strategic operations data.

 Another future direction includes integrating the robots with security cameras for monitoring the machines visually from any remote location and providing additional software to be used in the drug discovery process.